 While the focus has been on Korean lenders and investors working with airlines across the globe, new airline permits awarded to Air Premia, Aero K and Fly Gangwan seeks to introduce competition into the Korean market, in the no-frills low cost segment.
 While Korean Air’s and Asiana’s duopoly in the full service segment remains unchallenged, the new entrants are focusing on different strategies within the low cost market.
 Air Premia is looking at the hybrid medium & long haul model, using wide body B787-9 Dreamliners.
 Aero K and Gangwon are using the more traditional narrow body A320s and B737-800s, for domestic and regional services.

 The positive outlook for the aviation market could be threatened by a host of global or local factors.
 Financial health of the global aviation industry, in particular airlines that are a part of Korean portfolios, will have an impact on the appetite of Korean investors.
 Locally, foreign exchange hedging costs continue to drag down returns, and any unexpected jump in hedging costs, could reduce the attractiveness of not just aviation, but also other offshore alternative investments.

-To receive the the document, please fill in your details below.
-The document will be sent to the email address you provide.
+To download the document, please fill in your details below: